jjmjoeymichaelbanks/jm/README.md

 Note
 ----
-  As of iOS 16.6.2 mobile copy paste attributes not functioning...never tried alternate.
-0
+  As of iOS 16.6.2 mobile development tos'd thanks
-  <em>If the viewport is unstable when
-  images load turn on cropImages<br>
-  mobile guide  on image sizes 1 nsfw-api has been removed to 2 sideScroll _xml removed also 3 side space sidebar operated  4 overwrite settings bg default in theme background directive5 thanks

 License